HrMav/Health-Analytics/SCENARIOS.md

 ## SCENARIOS

-Describing Data with Graphs and Numerical Measures
+## Scenario 1 - Describing Data with Graphs and Numerical Measures

-## Scenario 1

 **RBC Counts:** The red blood cell count of a healthy person was measured on each of